Job plans are designed to bring consistency to how work is performed in Maximo.

 - Reviewing high-frequency job plans regularly

-- Incorporating feedback from technicians
+- Incorporating feedback from technicians to improve closeout quality

-- Updating plans as conditions change
+- Updating plans as conditions change to prevent data drift

-- Assigning ownership for ongoing maintenance
+- Assigning ownership for ongoing maintenance through data governance

 From Static Plans to Living Standards